gvwilson/sdxjs/gloss.md

 <dd class="glossary">A set of variables defined in the same <g key="scope">scope</g> whose existence has been preserved after that scope has ended.</dd>
 <dt id="code_coverage" class="glossary">code coverage (in testing)</dt>
 <dd class="glossary">How much of a library or program is executed when tests run.
 This is normally reported as a percentage of lines of code: for example, if 40 out of 50 lines in a file are run during testing, those tests have 80% code coverage.</dd>
+<dt id="combinatorial_explosion" class="glossary">combinatorial explosion</dt>
+<dd class="glossary">The exponential growth in the size of a problem or the time required to solve it that arises when all possible combinations of a set of items must be searched.</dd>
 <dt id="csv" class="glossary">comma-separated values (CSV)</dt>
 <dd class="glossary">A text format for tabular data in which each record is one row and fields are separated by commas.
 There are many minor variations, particularly around quoting of strings.</dd>
 <dt id="command_line_argument" class="glossary">command-line argument</dt>